 The Texas Bench Book is a practical aid and quick reference for trial court judges.
 Produced biannually, it has the latest updates to law at the time of publication.
 The Bench Book includes sample scripts for hearings, trials and guidelines.
 Thank you to University of Texas Law School students for their assistance in compiling this valuable resource.

-Bench Book will be published by the end of the year.
-As always it will be available to our judges here online, and on the Bench Book app at no charge.
+Bench Book is now available online, and on the Bench Book app at no charge.
 However, if you'd like to have a print copy of the Bench Book, you may pre-order it here.

 The Capital Cases Bench Book is a resource originally published in 2008.
 It is not meant to dictate judicial procedures but to assist capital case trial court judges.
 Judges presiding over capital cases should always double check the suggested substantive and procedural law for any changes or unique differences in the specific case over which they are presiding.